dieremy/Data_processing/README.md

 - the annual production of games

-- which the platform that sells most videogames overall
+- which is the platform that sells most videogames overall

 - understand the trend of annual sales of action games